Articles of Incorporation and Rules

 Chapter 3 Handling of Legal Disclosure Documents

-(Disclosure of accounting books, etc.)
+(Disclosure of Accounting Books, etc.)

-Article 15. the General Meeting of directors or auditors entrusts the directors or auditors with determining the amount of the retirement allowances in accordance with certain standards, members may request the Union to inspect or copy the rules concerning the calculation method of officer retirement allowances, etc., free of charge, pursuant to the provisions of Article 4, Paragraph 1.
-However, the Union may refuse such a request if there is a justifiable reason.
+Article 15the General Meetingentrusts the directors or auditors with determining the amount of executive retirement allowances in accordance with certain standards, members may, in accordance with Article 4, Paragraph 1, request the association to inspect or copy the regulations concerning the calculation method of executive retirement allowances free of charge.
+However, the association may refuse such request if there is a legitimate reason.

-Article 16 (Justifiable reasons for refusing a request)
+(Justifiable reasons for refusing a claim)

 Chapter 4 Handling of Non-Statutory Information

-(Request for disclosure of non-statutory information)
+(Request for disclosure of information not covered by law)

 • Rules and Regulations